deepbsd/AcquireCo/README.md

 and I think it looks much better.
 Great idea!!!
 Also, Matt said to make the Logo clickable on the front and return to the Landing page.
 I think I can do that.
 Then, it's submission time!

+_9:11am Monday Feb 25, 2019_: Remembered how to solve the header link hover disruption problem.  `display: inline-block;` and a width value.
+I said 35px.
+I'll update master just this once.
+Couldn't remember this last night!

 TODO:

 * _done_: merged the `after-deadline` branch into the master branch.
 I think I'll keep making changes to the